More than 170 killed after South Korean jet crash-lands at airport. Here’s what we know

 The National Transportation Safety Board (NTSB) is leading a team of US investigators, including from Boeing and the Federal Aviation Administration (FAA), to assist South Korean authorities with their investigation of the crash.
 The NTSB said any information about the investigation would be released by South Korea’s Aviation and Railway Accident Investigation Board (ARAIB).

-Approximately one minute later, the pilot made a mayday call to the tower.
-The landing attempt occurred approximately two minutes after the mayday call, according to the ministry.
-Authorities are continuing their investigation.
+Two so-called “black boxes” – the flight data and voice recorders – have been recovered from the crash site, according to a briefing by the Transport Ministry.
+But the flight recorder suffered external damage that required it to be sent to an analysis center in Seoul to see how much information could be extracted and whether it needed to be sent to the United States, the ministry said.

-The “black box” flight data recorder has been recovered by the accident investigation committee while the voice recording device has not been recovered yet, officials from the ministry said.
+The black boxes offer aviation safety investigators critical facts when piecing together an incident.

-The flight data recorders or so-called “black boxes” offer aviation safety investigators critical facts when piecing together an incident.
+The transport ministry said the head pilot on the flight had held the role since 2019 and had about 6,800 hours of flight experience.

 More than 700 personnel from the police, military, and coast guard have been mobilized for on-site response efforts, the ministry added.